FIRST PAGE

 Simple adages

-Remember to get tired of massing "victim of non-essential and immoderate goadings".
+Remember to get tired of massing "I am a victim of largely non-essential and immoderate goadings" too.

 Don't Give up Trying to Understand